-Tim Mcilwain is a nationally known civil trial lawyer who has handled cases in eight states around the country.
+Tim Mcilwain is a highly experienced civil trial lawyer who has handled cases in eight states around the country.
 He prides himself in pursuing justice and protecting the rights of individuals who have been injured, wronged, and/or have fallen victim to corporate and government injustice.
-He uses techniques learned at the Trial Lawyers College and adjunct professor at Temple University.
+Tim is a graduate of the Trial Lawyers College and adjunct professor at Temple University.

-Even more recently, Tim Mcilwain created the theory of liability.
-He was the first to file a cause of action against video game giant EA Sports on behalf of athletes such as legendary hall of fame running back Jim Brown and NCAA college athletes for using their image and likeness.
-(Read more from NY Times, When It May Not Pay to Be Famous)
+- He was the first to file cause of action against EA Sports on behalf of athletes such as legendary hall of fame running back Jim Brown and NCAA college athletes for using their image and likeness.

 During the EA Sports litigation, Tim successfully appealed a court ruling wherein during the appeal, the NFL, NHL, NBA and MLBPA and the Screen Actors Guild wrote friend of the court briefs on his behalf.
 He was featured on Fox Business™ Varney & Company regarding this appeal.
 Watch Tim on Fox News.

 A settlement was reached for the players and court approved.
 Read the USA Today article for more details of the settlement.

 For more than 25 years, Tim has focused on the following types of areas: personal injury, wrongful termination, business disputes, professional negligence and civil rights, i.e. police brutality and rights for prisoners.
 Tim sued the Cape May prisons, resulting in a new prison being built and new privacy rights for female inmates.
 Prior to Tim’s filing this lawsuit, female inmates wore a jumpsuit and had to expose their breasts every time they used the communal toilets with onlooking guards.
 A settlement was obtained and approved by the court.